 A Licensee shall be afforded a hearing on any adverse action taken pursuant to:

-935 CMR 500.360;
+935 CMR 500.360: Fines;

-935 CMR 500.370;
+935 CMR 500.370: Order to Show Cause;

-935 CMR 500.450; or
+935 CMR 500.450: Marijuana Establishment License: Grounds for Suspension, Revocation and Denial of Renewal Applications; or

-Any other notice of the Commission that specifies that the Licensee or Registrant has a right to challenge the findings of fact and conclusions of law set forth in the Commission's notice using the process set forth in 935 CMR 500.500.
+Any other notice of the Commission that specifies that the Licensee or Registrant has a right to challenge the findings of fact and conclusions of law set forth in the Commission's notice using the process set forth in 935 CMR 500.500: Hearings and Appeals of Actions on Licenses.

 Notice(s).

-Notice of Violation(s) includes a notice issued in accordance with 935 CMR 500.360 and 935 CMR 500.370.
+Notice of Violation(s) includes a notice issued in accordance with 935 CMR 500.360: Fines and 935 CMR 500.370: Order to Show Cause.

 Notice of Other Action(s).
 The Commission or a Commission Delegee shall send written notice of the action including, but not limited to, a denial of a renewal License, taken against a Licensee and the basis(es) for that action which shall include, but not be limited to, the following information: